gadicc/wmd/README.md

 apps and servers :)

 Super NB: For anything important (i.e., nothing you should be doing now), use with force-ssl.
-Github OAUTH tokens are sent over the wire to your deployed servers.
+Github OAuth tokens are sent over the wire to your deployed servers.
 Unless everything is over SSL, when you finish playing, you should go to https://github.com/settings/applications, select WMD, and click on 'Revoke all user tokens'.
 (Your client secret is ok).
+OAuth tokens are not stored on any of your spawned servers.

 It's entirely possible I may abandon this project entirely once Galaxy is launched.